Z5 II - Z30 - What are the real differences?

 These were 100% crops.
 The full images are below.
 The 16-50 f/2.8 has a nicer background blur here.
 But that is simply due to me getting a bit closer to the flower.
 The distance matters just as much as the f-stop.
 And that also means that the closest focus distance matters, by the way.

 The limits of this equivalency are reached for those of photographers who enjoy the shallow depth of f/1.2.
 APS-C does not have such lenses.
-And getting closer to the subject with a longer lens does not help.
-It will make the background just as blurry, but not decrease the DOF.
-But for me, that is a special look.
+But for me, f/1.2 on a 35mm lens is a very special look.
+For object isolation, a longer lens and more distance is the better solution anyway, even if it is not so fast.
+It yields the same or even better background, but more DOF.

 So, what are the real differences?
 The most obvious one which everybody will notice is the handling supported by the new processor.
-Nikon would be wise to update the Z30 as soon as possible.
+Nikon would be wise to update the Z30 as soon as possible to the level of the Z50 II.
 IBIS is next, but requires a sensor that Nikon might not have.
+As I said, the missing viewfinder is rarely an issue for me.

 The size and weight is the important factor that every photographer will notice.
 And even with all the compromises, it makes the Z30 a camera worth having.